danielsundermeier/knowledge/leben/finanzen/finanzielle-unabhaengigkeit.md

 Jetzt versuche ich mir ein Leben aufzubauen, von dem ich keinen Urlaub/Rente brauche.

+> "So take time off and get away from the grind.
+Completely recharge, get that huge grin on your face that just won’t go away.
+Then get bored, try a few different things, pick out one or two that you really like — that you’d really have done all your life if money were no object — and dive into it!" - [What do people who retire at a young age do all day?](https://qr.ae/pGrJ5e)

 ## Sicherheit

 Ich lese oft von einem Gefühl der Sicherheit, die man durch ein finanzielles Polster bekommt.